aws-samples/aws-cdk-golden-ami-pipeline/README.md

 -   User can bring their own Build and Test steps ( in yaml file) or AWS managed pre-build SSM documentation can also be used.

--   EC2 Inspector (by using AWS Managed SSM Document) can be integrated for Vulnerability scanning.

 -   Image Pipeline will send SNS notification for success or failure.
 Later this can be used to update DynamoDB ( This part is not implemented in the solution)

 -   AMI Pipeline creation is configuration driven.
 CDK application will read the user provided configuration and provision the pipeline.